Pulsar Polarization Arrays: Pulsar Correlations

-The projected sensitivities are estimated using Asimov form of the test statistics, by averaging over different noise realizations.
-Expanding the test statistics to the second order of $\mathbf{\Sigma}^{(s)}$ in the small-signal limit, we then obtain~\cite{foster2020dark}
+The projected sensitivities are estimated using Asimov form of the test statistics, by averaging different noise realizations~\cite{Cowan:2010js}.
+For a proof-of-concept demonstration of the PPA potential, we will work in the small-signal limit in the rest of the Letter.
+The test statistics expanded in the second order of $\mathbf{\Sigma}^{(s)}$ is then~\cite{Foster:2020fln}